Umatilla, Oregon: History

 The Umatilla Chemical Depot opened in 1941, to prepare for World War II.
 The depot's mission was to store and maintain a variety of military items, from blankets to ammunition.
 The depot took on its chemical weapons storage mission in 1962.
 From 1990 to 1994 the facility reorganized in preparation for eventual closure, shipping all conventional ammunition and supplies to other installations.
 On October 25, 2011, the last barrel of HD mustard agent was destroyed and there is no longer a risk of chemical accident in Oregon and Washington.

-The original town site of Umatilla was abandoned completely when the United States Corps of Engineers determined that it would likely be inundated by the construction of the John Day Dam.
+The original townsite of Umatilla was abandoned completely when the United States Corps of Engineers determined that it would likely be inundated by the construction of the John Day Dam.
 Between 1965 and 1968 the town was completely rebuilt south of the railroad tracks and all of the buildings on the original townsite were bought and demolished.
 The relocation would turn out to be for naught as the water level at this point in the river was not affected by the dam's reservoir.
 Umatilla's original street grid can still be seen north of the railroad tracks and is now a nature preserve and protected archaeological site.
 It is still owned by the Corps of Engineers and is not accessible to the public.